 Visit the Class Management Ideas page for a more complete description of each technique.

 During the first week of school it's critical that you allow plenty of time for building team spirit.
 I like to have random teams for the first few days of school, and I change the teams daily.
 I find that changing the teams each day, combined with having them participate in lots of teambuilders, allows the kids to really get to know each other.
 After the first week of school I set up my real "heterogeneous" teams and I do a few more teambuilders with them.
 Below, I describe some simple teambuilders I use during the first week or two.
 You can find more detailed information about teambuilding as well as a variety of different teambuilders in my Back to School Super Start Pack.

 1. Name Tents - I give the kids a 6" by 9" piece of white construction paper and I have them fold it to make a "tent" that stands up.
 They write their name on it in fancy letters and decorate it with pictures that tell about themselves.
 Then they take turns telling about their name tents.
 I usually give about 30 seconds to a minute for each person's introduction.
 You can find a printable template for these name tents in the Back to School Super Start Pack.

 2. Team Talk activity - You'll need to print out the Team Talk cards in the Cooperative Learning files for this.
 These are just a set of ice breaker question cards.
 Stack a set of cards face down in the middle of each team.
 One person becomes the Question Reader turns over the first card and reads it aloud.
-It might be, "What is the best book you have ever read?
-What did you like about it?"
+It might be, "Where would you go on vacation if you could go anywhere?"
 The Question Reader gives think time and everyone gives thumbs up when they are ready.
 Then the Question Reader gives his answer first, followed by the each team member.
 At the end of that round, the next person on the team becomes the Question Reader.